-If possible, NCs should try to obtain some interim datasets of achieved interviews or of contact form data during the fieldwork period.
+If possible, NCs should also try to obtain some interim datasets of achieved interviews during the fieldwork period.
 If such data are available, NCs should monitor the average length of interview for each interviewer and investigate interviewers who are outliers in case this indicates quality problems.
-To facilitate these progress updates, interviewers should be encouraged to return all interviews and all records of refusals and other nonresponse promptly to the survey agency.